Drivers with Disabilities in MaineCompare Car Insurance Quotes in 3 Steps

 To apply for a special disabled veterans plate, you need to apply at a BMV office.
 You need to either already have standard Maine veteran's plates or present evidence of an honorable discharge from the U.S. Armed Forces.

-Vanity plates are available in this series with a maximum of four characters.
+Vanity plates are available in this series.
 The fee for a vanity plate is an additional $15 plus the registration fee.